Brownielocks and The 3 Bears

 It took 6 years of arguing by our forefathers to come up with a national emblem.
 We all know how Benjamin Franklin wanted the turkey, because the turkey was a domestic, useful and tasty.
 But the turkey wasn't impressive enough for most of our forefathers.
 On the other hand, many other nations were using eagles also.
 But Benjamin Franklin pointed out, "the eagle is a bird of bad moral character" because he was a scavenger that stole food from other birds.

-So a compromised was reached in 1782 and Congress chose the BALD EAGLE, rather than the Golden Eagle (most commonly used by other countries) because the Bald Eagle was unique to North America and not used by other countries, while still having impressive nobility.
+So a compromise was reached in 1782 and Congress chose the BALD EAGLE, rather than the Golden Eagle (most commonly used by other countries) because the Bald Eagle was unique to North America and not used by other countries, while still having impressive nobility.
 Due to land mismanagement and other factors, the Bald Eagle population was almost extinct.
 In 1940 Congress passed a law forbidding the capture or killing of bald eagles.
 Since that time, with the banning of DDT in 1973 and other conservation acts, the Bald Eagle has made a comeback in America.

 The Great Seal